Strategic Alignment of Skills and Organizational Objectives

 (3) The Business/Executive Team

-We call this 3×3 Relevance – without it learning leaders often struggle to get professional development initiatives off the ground or fully implemented.
+We call this 3Ă—3 Relevance — without it learning leaders often struggle to get professional development initiatives off the ground or fully implemented.
 Once your business and learning objectives have been agreed upon by key stakeholders, bridge identified skill gaps through highly targeted and customized training programs, action learning leadership development, 1×1 coaching, microlearning, and individual development plans tailored to address specific needs.

 1. Foster and Reinforce a Culture of Continuous Learning

-Employees want to work for companies that encourage learning at work.
-From an employee perspective, a culture of continuous learning helps ensure that employees find their job interesting, can utilize their strengths, and see professional growth and career development opportunities to stay engaged and relevant.
 From a company perspective, a workplace culture that values employee learning and development ensures that the workforce remains agile enough to tackle future challenges.
 Just remember, to sustain a learning advantage, the desired skills and behaviors must be consistently modeled, monitored, and rewarded.

-Are you continuously enhancing your people’s capability to adapt, grow, and thrive based upon where the company is headed?
+The question to ask: Are you continuously enhancing your people’s capability to adapt, grow, and thrive based upon where the company is headed?

 The Top 10 Training Best Practices to Overcome Common Challenges